 Why do I need a Living Trust instead of just a Last Will & Testament to avoid a CA Probate?

 There are three main ways people pass their estate (things they own) to others in California.
 You can either do nothing, set up a Last Will & Testament, or create a California Living Trust.
-If you do nothing, your estate will pass via California's Intestate Succession Laws and could very well require an expensive CA Probate.
+If you do nothing, your estate will pass via California's Intestate Succession Laws and could very well require an expensive California Probate.
 This means that you have no control over who gets what of your assets and your loved ones will probably be forced into an expensive CA probate court proceeding.
 A Last Will & Testament, by contrast, is a set of instructions regarding who gets what of your assets, at what time, and under what circumstances.
-Wills generally also require Probate if you own your home, or have personal property assets, such as investments, totaling over $150,000.
+Wills generally also require Probate if you own your home, or have personal property assets, such as investments, totaling over $166,250.
 Some people think if they have a Will they can avoid Probate.
 The opposite is true though.
 Having only a Will virtually guarantees that a Probate will need to be opened.
 Still, a Will is better than doing nothing, because at least you can ensure that your estate goes to the people you want it to go to (something you can't do under the intestate succession laws).
-BUT, if you set up a Living Trust, you get both benefits: you can avoid an expensive Probate and ensure that your assets go to the people you want, under the terms/conditions in which you want them to get them.
+BUT, if you set up a Living Trust, you get both benefits: you can avoid an expensive Probate and ensure that your assets go to the people you want, under the terms/conditions in which you want them to get the assets.